JorgeGCoelho/gospal/README.md

 ## Go Static Program AnaLysing framework

 This is a research prototype static analyser for Go programs.
-In particular, this ia a fork of [the original prototype](https://github.com/nickng/gospal) that was designed around message-passing.
+In particular, this is a fork of [the original prototype](https://github.com/nickng/gospal) that was designed around message-passing.
 Currently the framework consists of two main tools, `migoinfer` and `ssaview`, but it should be able to build more backends with different output formats based on this framework.